Simon-Hou/CS201_Team35/README.md

 #### Simon (Fangli) Hou

-+ Co-designed the Person with yocca, modified and improved PersonAgent codes
++ Co-designed the Person with yocca
++ Modified and improved PersonAgent codes
 + Fully coded the House and House animation(CityHouseCard.java)
 + Fully coded the InhabitantRole and InhabitantGui
++ Unit Tested the InhabitantRole
 + Co-designed the CityAnimation with yocca
 + Designed the method to integrate the Animation of building into the the main window by using designing CityXXXCard.java
 + Helped all teammates to integrate their building animations into the main window
-+ Designed the method to keep individual animation panels running in the background ()
++ Designed the method to keep individual animation panels running in the background
 + Created / added to multiple interfaces
-+ Kept designs simple and efficient by clearing other’s redundant codes
++ Kept designs simple and efficient by clearing everyone’s redundant codes
 + Make the main control panel able to add different types of Restaurants from different buttons(All connected!)
-+ Created Control Panels for buildings: House, Bank, and everyone's Restaurants, and integrated them into the main frame
++ Created buildings Control Panels for House, Bank, and everyone's Restaurants, and integrated them into the main frame
++ Integrated my Restaurant, and it connected with other buildings and have shifts

 #### Parker Seagren
 + Co-designed the Market roles (with Linda Xu)